HardlyDifficult/Tutorials/Outline.md

 This is very much a WIP.
 I'm trying to make a tutorial helpful to a range of experience levels.
 Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com

+> Presenting the 2D vs 3D option when you create a new project suggests this is a significant choice.
+It's not really...
+2D just changes default settings on things like your camera.
+Unity is a 3D engine, when creating 2D games your actually creating a 3D world where everything is very flat but the camera looks straight ahead and the only rotation in the world is around the z axis.

 # 1) Create a new 2D project